- Best Internet Marketing Strategies For Sales and Conversions

 Getting traffic means getting a potential customer to interact with your marketing message.
 Usually when we talk about traffic, we’re talking about visitors to your website.

 Your website should be the central hub of your online marketing strategy.
-Traffic can also mean visitors to other branded areas on the Internet – your Facebook page, Twitter page or Youtube channel, for example.
+Traffic can also mean visitors to other branded areas on the Internet; for example your Facebook page, Twitter page or Youtube channel.

 But ultimately, no matter what avenues you’re using, you want to expose your message to as many targeted visitors as possible.